hyosung11/Launch-School/Courses/JS129/practice_problems.md

 The method `getDescription` is duplicated in each object.
 However, each object must hold unique values for its `title` and `author` properties.

-### 3. Given our observations about the code so far, implement a factory function for our book objects that we can use with the following code:
+### 3. Given our observations about the code so far, implement a factory function for our book objects that we can use with the following code

 ```js
 let book1 = createBook('Mythos', 'Stephen Fry');